 Without the battery to give electricity to your car, the car will not start.
-Here’s some information about batteries to help you understand why it won’t start, and what you can do to prevent being put in that situation.
+Here’s some information about batteries to help you understand what it does, and what you can do to prevent issues that may arise:

 To know when the battery was shipped to your distributor, look at the four- to five-digit code on the battery cover.
 The first letter is what month the battery was shipped, starting with A for January and goes down to L for December.
 The next number indicates the year, where 1 would be 2011 and 8 would be 2008.
 A battery can last longer than three years, but it’s important that around that point you should have your battery inspected yearly.
-Short trips and weather also play a part in shortening the lifespan of your battery.\You should get it replaced every 5 years at the most (meaning if your battery does have a 1 or an 8 on it, you will want it replaced).
+Short trips and weather also play a part in shortening the lifespan of your car battery.
+You should get it replaced every 5 years at the most (meaning if your battery has a 3 or below/ 9 and above on it, you will want it replaced).

 Bad batteries can hurt other parts of your car.
 If they don’t get enough energy flowing through them, that will cause more stress on the healthy parts.
 Some of the parts that are hurt include the charging system and the starter.

 How to know if your car needs its battery replaced:

 …Rotten Egg Smell- if there’s a rotten egg smell around your car battery, that’s your indication the acid inside of it is leaking out.
 This corrodes the posts (the plus and minus pieces of the battery), and you will need the acid to be cleaned out of the car, or you risk it not being able to start.